 In this second category, OSHA area offices are encouraged to conduct an inspection, but not required to do so.

 When OSHA determines that no Category 1 or 2 situation exists, the Agency will conduct an RRI (investigation conducted over the phone and via mail).

 Key to remember: OSHA inspections are continuing to be driven by reports of serious injuries.
 So, if you have such an injury, be prepared for an inspection.
 But, note, the more information you provide about corrective action, the less likely you are to have an inspection, except for situations that fall into the “automatic inspection” category.

 LOTO training violations can be cited on “per-employee” basis, OSHRC says

 Training Focus — Everybody’s got light bulbs — but what do you do when you’re done with them?

 When the spark between you and your batteries is gone...

 View all workplace safety-related articles...

-The Inspection Checklists for General Industry manual goes beyond OSHA compliance by providing a step-by-step process for planning, conducting, and documenting workplace inspections and audits.
-Trial this invaluable resource for free or view our full library of compliance publications.
+manual goes beyond OSHA compliance by providing a step-by-step process for planning, conducting, and documenting workplace inspections and audits.
+V Inspection Checklists for General Industry iew our of compliance publications. full library